 It has been determined a common cause of spontaneous combustion is oxidation.
 Oxidation starts within linen while in the dryer.
 Heat may not properly disperse if the linen is pulled from the dryer, placed in a cart, without the opportunity to cool down.
 The trapped heat creates the oxidation process, and can potentially build up to an “auto-ignition temperature” inside the cart.

-A popular cart material choice in the laundry industry is polyethylene (poly), which can seem like a great choice due to their low cost and durability for over the road linen transports.
-However, it is important to recognize that “poly carts” are highly flammable with a low ignition temperature.
-Polyethylene melts at 122-137 ° F and ignites at 349 ° F. On average, a typical fires burn at or below 1600 ° F.
+A popular cart material choice in the laundry industry is polyethylene (poly), due to low cost and durability for over the road linen transports.
+However, “poly carts” are highly flammable.

 Here is a list of flash and melt points for various materials.